Why Contingent Workers Could Be the Competitive Edge You Need

 Easier, Swifter Hiring

-There’s far less red tape if you choose to contract a contingent worker.
-Experienced contractors or freelancers are often available at short notice.
+Experienced contractors or freelancers are also often available at short notice.
 You can find them, negotiate a project, and then set them to work.
 That all takes a fraction of the time to find and hire the right permanent employee.
-There’s also considerably less expense involved than when successfully hiring a full-time worker.

-Freedom to Trial New Approaches
+Freedom to Try New Approaches

-A final key benefit of contingent workers is that their use allows firms to be more adventurous.
+A final key benefit of contingent workers is that their use allows companies to be more adventurous.
 For any company, diversification is a thorny issue.
 Finding new ways to improve or make money can be transformative.
 Making the wrong moves, though, might have catastrophic effects.

 If a company takes on temporary staff, they can more easily trial new approaches.
-That firm can have all the staffing needed for a new venture, without getting tied to them for the long-term.
+That company can have all the staffing needed for a new venture, without getting tied to them for the long-term.
 If things work out, the business can then make things more permanent.
 If they don’t, it’s easier to walk away.

 Challenges of a Contingent Workforce